 Book plan of South Adelaide, 1880.

-For more information about maps in our collection, please see our Mapping sources for South Australian history library guide.
+For more information about the maps listed, click on their catalogue record, and for information on maps in our collection, see our Mapping sources for South Australian history library guide.

 There are several resources held by the City of Adelaide Archives that may be useful when researching the City Acres.
-There are several record groups that have been digitised and made available online, however, there are some resources that will need to be viewed onsite.
-The resources that have been listed below, can assist with searching for landowners, changes over time in street names and locations, and city building plans.
+Those listed below, can assist with researching landowners, changes in street names and locations, and city building plans.

 Rate Assessment Books

-The City of Adelaide Assessment Books are records of rate assessments for properties located in the city, which were produced annually from 1847.
-These records are particularly useful when tracing the history of Adelaide properties and buildings, and can provide information about the age of a property, the use of the property, and the names of past owners and occupants.
-These Assessment Books can be accessed online through the City of Adelaide website, where they have been digitised from 1847 until 1998.
+The City of Adelaide Assessment Books are records of council rate assessments for properties located in the city, produced annually from 1847.
+These records are useful for tracing the history of Adelaide properties and buildings, providing information about a property's age, vacancy, and the names of past owners and occupants.
+These Assessment Books can be accessed online through the City of Adelaide website, from 1847 until 1998.
+The books are separated by the original six wards; Gawler Ward, Hindmarsh Ward, Grey Ward, Young Ward, Robe Ward, and the Macdonnell Ward.
+Within each ward the city acres will be numbered, based on the walking sequence of the surveyor on the date of assessment.
+To identify which ward contains which acres, see Robt.
+S. Frearson's plan of the city of Adelaide (C 1031).

 City Building Plans

-The City Building Plans ('Plan Books' or 'Plan Registers') are proposed building plans in Adelaide that were submitted to Council for approval, for the years 1881 up until 1956.
-While these Plan Registers do not contain any form of design or drawing of the proposed plans, they do provide information regarding the owner, the description of the building, location and acre number, who the form was submitted by, the date it was submitted, and the result (approved or not approved).
-The later years provide more detail regarding these plans by including descriptions of the work (alterations to specific rooms, exterior alterations, additions, outbuildings, etc.,), the name of the builder, date of approval, contract price and building fees, and dates of completion.
+The City Building Plans ('Plan Books' or 'Plan Registers') are proposed building plans in Adelaide that were submitted to Council for approval, from 1881 until 1956.
+These Plan Registers provide information regarding the owner, the description of the building, location and acre number, who submitted the form, date of submission, and approval outcome.
+The later years include descriptions of the work (alterations to specific rooms, exterior alterations, additions, outbuildings, etc.,), the name of the builder, date of approval, contract price and building fees, and dates of completion.

 A brief source guide for research of buildings and sites in the city of Adelaide, 1995.